 With that many people visiting each year, how easy or difficult would it be to pass along a virus to others?

-Alright friends, I hope this post has given you some great ideas to help educate and entertain your kids during this break from school and outside interaction!
+Alright friends, I hope this post has given you some great indoor activities for kids to help educate and entertain your kids during this break from school and outside interaction!